What’s in Your Water?®

 Legionella culture is considered the gold standard for Legionella testing.
 It is the only test that identifies Legionella species and serogroups and provides the bacteria for analysis.
 Measure of Uncertainty available upon request.
 Learn More

-Quantitative polymerase chain reaction (qPCR) is a rapid molecular method that can be used to detect and quantitate Legionella pneumophila and Legionella pneumophila serogroup 1 in potable or non-potable water samples.
+Quantitative polymerase chain reaction (qPCR) is a rapid molecular method that can be used to detect Legionella species, Legionella pneumophila, and Legionella pneumophila serogroup 1 in potable or non-potable water samples.
 Learn More

 Legionella Serotyping of Isolates (DFA)